Eswatini–Taiwan relations: History

 The Economist claimed in 2021 that Eswatini's relations with Taiwan are second in importance only to those with South Africa.

 Bilateral visits

 In June 2018, King of Eswatini, Mswati III made his 17th visit to Taiwan, after the President of ROC Tsai Ing-wen visited Eswatini in April.

 Taiwanese aid

 Taiwan has provided economic aid to Eswatini, funding a rural electrification scheme and university scholarships.
+Over 25 years it is estimated that aid is about two billion dollars.

 In September 2021, Taiwan announced it would be providing US$22.9 million in aid to repair schools, hospitals and other infrastructure that were damaged during the civil unrest.